tygutowski/hurticulture/obsidian/hurticulture/Ideas/Biomes/Velvet Forest.md

-Flat fields of short red grass with calcified pillars poking upwards through the earth.
+Flat fields of short red grass with large calcified pillars slicing upwards through the earth.
+Lots of avian creatures, most of which aren't hostile.